michaelpanco/technical-exam-photo-sharing-app/README.md

 ## Running The App
-To run the app, make sure you have Node installed in your machine.
+To run the app, please the command below
 ```
-npm install
+docker-compose build
-npm start
+docker-compose up
 ```